You’re getting no blog comments, you’re becoming disillusioned, you’re about to to give up…

-If you are doing outreach you really need to manage this correctly.
+If you are doing outreach, you need to efficiently manage the process.
 You can use Excel to keep track of your outreach efforts, but if you really want to step up your game, use a tool like OutreachPlus to manage your campaigns.

 It’s not a case of using outreach to get all your comments.
 It’s useful to get initial comments and you’ll get more comments on the back of those comments!

 Action: Build your outreach program for new blog posts.
 You could just spend 15 minutes reaching out to relevant people and implement a good content sharing strategy.

 You can write a wonderful piece of content but if no-one gets to see it then it will sit there on the shelf with the other posts.

 One way of getting more people back to your content is getting your visitors to share out the content.
 With more people coming back to your content you have a better chance of getting comments.